The Red List Is global.

 It offers a selection of articles, which don’t pretend to be encyclopaedic, written by passionate experts [click] – architects, designers, specialist journalists and academics – who have long travelled the world of images and who aren’t afraid to make choices.
 The Red List will not be pressured into featuring any artists.

 And it will continue to grow and update its lists.
 It will soon feature sections on dance, comic books, advertising and TV series.
-Last but not least, the Red List actively encourages users to send in their contributions, comments, and suggestions [click].
+Last but not least, the Red List actively encourages users to send in their contributions, comments, and suggestions: Contact us.

-With “Create your own Red List,” “Add your own Red List” and “Create your own Edito,” the Red List allows you to create your own selections, share your ideas and become part of the Red List Community.
+With My Red List and Your Lists the Red List allows you to create your own selections, share your ideas and become part of the Red List Community.